Terms and Conditions

 - The consumer bears the direct costs of returning the product.If the entrepreneur has not reported that the consumer has to bear these costs or if the entrepreneur indicates that he will bear the costs himself, the consumer does not have to pay the costs for return.

-- If the consumer withdraws after having first expressly requested that the provision of the service or the supply of gas, water or electricity that has not been made ready for sale in a limited volume or certain quantity starts during the reflection period, the consumer is owes the entrepreneur an amount that is proportional to that part of the commitment that has been fulfilled by the entrepreneur at the time of withdrawal, compared with full compliance with the
+- If the consumer withdraws after having first explicitly requested that the provision of the service or the supply of gas, water or electricity that have not been made ready for sale in a limited volume or certain quantity starts during the reflection period, the consumer is owes the entrepreneur an amount that is proportional to that part of the commitment that has been fulfilled by the entrepreneur at the time of revocation, compared with full compliance with the

-- The consumer shall not bear any costs for the performance of services or the supply of water, gas or electricity, which have not been made ready for sale in a limited volume or quantity, or for the supply of district heating, if:
+- The consumer bears no costs for the performance of services or the supply of water, gas or electricity, which are not made ready for sale in a limited volume or quantity, or for the supply of district heating, if: